 Contraindications for use

-Pregabalin should not be used by people with an allergy to any of the compounds in the formula.
-This medication can also be used during pregnancy and breastfeeding under doctor supervision.
+Pregabalin should not be used by people who are allergic to any of the compounds in the formula.